 Our vacation plan is designed to provide employees with the opportunity to rest and get away from the everyday routine.
-For that reason, the College believes it is important to take vacation when it is earned, and encourages its employees to do so.
-All benefit eligible employees are granted vacation time after their introductory period; however, their time will begin accruing from their date of hire.
+For that reason, the College believes it is important to take a vacation when it is earned and encourages its employees to do so.
+All benefit-eligible employees are granted vacation time after their introductory period; however, their time will begin accruing from their date of hire.
 Vacation leave may not be used until it has been accrued.
-For planning purposes, vacation leave earned during the prior accrual year (July 1 - June 30) that exceeds the carry over limit and is not used on or before August 31st will expire on September 1st each year.
+For planning purposes, vacation leave earned during the prior accrual year (July 1 - June 30) that exceeds the carry-over limit and is not used on or before August 31st will expire on September 1st each year.
 Vacation pay will not be counted as "time worked" for purposes of calculating overtime pay.

 If an employee leaves the College, they will be paid for any unused earned vacation, computed at the rate of pay earned upon separation.
 If a holiday falls within an approved vacation period, it will not count against the vacation allotment.
 Employees are not eligible to use vacation and/or personal leave during the last two weeks of employment after an employee has given a notice of resignation.
 Use of sick leave during this period may require supporting medical documentation.

 Vacation leave is accrued on a per pay period basis for a total of 20 days per year.

 Non-exempt employees will earn vacation leave based on the number of years of continuous employment with the College.
 Accruals will be calculated in our electronic timekeeping system on an hourly basis equivalent to the employee's standard work week.